anderson-aristotle/ruby-solid-study/study.md

 > You can break these rules if you can talk your pair into agreeing with you.

 The Bike Shed podcast has a great [episode](http://bikeshed.fm/1) detailing the experience of applying these rules on a real project.
+Listening to this is optional.

 ### What Would Sandi Do